michaelheckmann/power-snap/README.md

 # PowerSnap 📸💻

 PowerSnap is a simple, lightweight, and easy to use screen capture tool.
-It is written in NodeJS using the [Node Canvas](https://github.com/Automattic/node-canvas) package.
+It is written in NodeJS using [Node Canvas](https://github.com/Automattic/node-canvas) to create the image.
 The tool can be used from the command line or as an Alfred Workflow.

 | Before  | After |
 | ------------- | ------------- |